pedrohusky/Indicium-Tech-Code-Challenge-Engenharia-de-Dados/README.md

 ## Usage

-There are multiple ways to use this pipeline:
+There are two ways to use this pipeline:

 1. **Command-Line Menu**: Run the pipeline with a command-line menu.
     ```